Assassination of Yitzhak Rabin: Trial

 Yigal Amir was tried for Rabin's murder, while his brother Hagai Amir and Dror Adani, who were his accomplices in the murder, were tried for conspiracy to murder Rabin.
 Yigal Amir was convicted and sentenced to life imprisonment for Rabin's murder and an additional six years for injuring Yoram Rubin.
 While in Israel it is customary for the President to reduce a life sentence to a set period, usually 20–30 years, with a possibility for further reduction for good behavior, Amir's sentence was not reduced.
-In 2001, the Knesset later passed the Yigal Amir Law, which prohibits a parole board from recommending a pardon or reduction in a sentence for the assassin of a Prime Minister.
+In 2001, the Knesset later passed the Yigal Amir Law, which prohibits a parole board from recommending a pardon or reduction in a sentence for the assassin of a prime minister.
 Adani was sentenced to seven years imprisonment, while Hagai Amir was sentenced to 12 years in prison, increased to 16 years upon appeal, and later received an additional year in prison for threatening to kill Prime Minister Ariel Sharon.
 Adani was released in 2002 and Hagai Amir in 2012.
 Yigal Amir remains incarcerated.

-After the murder, it was revealed that Avishai Raviv, a well known right-wing extremist at the time, was in fact a Shin Bet agent-informer code-named Champagne.
-Raviv was later acquitted in court of charges that he failed to prevent the assassination.
-The court ruled there was no evidence that Raviv knew assassin Yigal Amir was plotting to kill Rabin.
+After the murder, it was revealed that Avishai Raviv, a well known right-wing extremist at the time, was a Shin Bet agent-informer codenamed 'Champagne'.
+Raviv was later acquitted in court of charges that he failed to prevent the assassination; the court ruled there was no evidence that Raviv knew assassin Yigal Amir was plotting to kill Rabin.